-The FIDO Alliance has twelve active Working Groups, chartered to facilitate the Alliance’s technical and market adoption objectives.
+The FIDO Alliance has fifteen active Working Groups, chartered to facilitate the Alliance’s technical and market adoption objectives.
 Participation in the Working Groups is open to all Board and Sponsor members, with Associate members able to participate on invite-only basis.

 Technical Working Groups

 FIDO2 Technical Working Group

 The mission of the FIDO2 Technology Working Group is to consider future requirements, and to ensure widespread interoperability within the authentication ecosystem among devices, clients, and servers.